CTHRU/Hitrava/README.md

   --output_dir OUTPUT_DIR
                         The path to the directory to store the output files.
                         The default directory is ./output.
+  --use_original_filename
+                        In single FILE or TAR mode, when using this option the converted TCX files will have the same filename as the original input file (except from the file extension).
   --output_file_prefix OUTPUT_FILE_PREFIX
                         Adds the strftime representation of this argument as a prefix to the generated TCX XML file(s).
 E.g. use